Surgical voice adaptation man-to-woman transgender

 Voice feminization surgery and aftercare

-The next day you come to the re-phoniatric check-up and the further concrete scheduling.
-We discuss the follow-up examinations in the following months (according to individual agreement).
+The next day you come to the check-up and the further scheduling will be planned.
+We discuss the follow-up examinations in the following months.

-Your therapeutic care includes pre- and / or postoperative speech training or speech therapy according to your personal needs.
-We offer you up to 10 sessions, individually planable also in double lessons, in blocks and / or in connection with the medical follow-up.
-Postoperatively, after the „release“ of the voice by Prof. Hess, the first voice training takes place after 2-3 weeks.
+Your therapeutic care includes pre- and / or postoperative speech training according to your personal needs.
+We offer you up to 10 sessions, individually planable and / or in connection with the medical follow-up.
+Postoperatively, after the „release“ of the voice by Prof. Hess, the first voice training takes place.
 Therapy via Skype is always possible.

 We individually discuss the follow-up examinations in the following months.
 Normally, we ask our patients after 2 and 6 weeks and after 6 and 12 months for laryngeal examinations, acoustic analysis and for new voice recording.